 Winner of the Tarosophists Award for Best Lenormand Deck 2016

 The cards are reversible.
 I, personally, don’t use reversals in Lenormand readings as I do in Tarot readings.
-The back of the cards has intertwined plant life framing the outer border, while the centre image is that of opposite facing keyholes surrounded by scrollwork.
+The back of the cards has intertwined plant life framing the outer border, while the center image is that of opposite facing keyholes surrounded by scrollwork.
 Again, the artwork is mesmerizing.

-The images encompass the full cards allowing ease in a reading, especially within a Grand Tableau.
+The images encompass the full cards allowing ease in your reading, especially within a Grand Tableau.
 The cards do have their names written beneath the images as well as the playing card which it represents.
 The top left corners clearly represent the Lenormand number.

 Theme of Cards